-Given the size and geographic proximity of South Bay gull colonies to other sensitive species' nesting habitats, there is an urgent need to protect rare species, such as the Western Snowy Plover, against potential gull impacts.
-In response, SFBBO and the U.S. Fish and Wildlife Service pursued selective, nonlethal gull hazing during the gull nest initiation stage from 2011-2015.
-In 2017, SFBBO monitored 82 current and former salt ponds in the South Bay and reported instances of gulls exhibiting nesting behaviors.
-The U.S. Fish and Wildlife Service removed over 147 California Gull nests from habitats proximate to colonies of sensitive shorebird species, such as Western Snowy Plovers.
+Given the size of the South Bay gull colonies and their geographic proximity to other sensitive species' nesting habitats, it is necessary at times to protect rare species, such as the Western Snowy Plover, against potential gull impacts (Robinson-Nilsen et al. 2011).
+For example, SFBBO and the U.S. Fish and Wildlife Service pursued selective, nonlethal gull hazing during the gull nest initiation stage from 2011-

+2015.
+In 2018, the U.S. Fish and Wildlife Service removed 33 California Gull nests from habitats proximate to colonies of sensitive shorebird species, specifically Moffett AB2.
 Ongoing monitoring, hazing and evaluation of other actions will be required over the long-term to limit gull impacts to sensitive species.